chris443-a11/Get_My_Kernel_Format/README.md

-# How to Check Your Kernel Format using GitHub Actions
+# How to Get Your Kernel Format using GitHub Actions

 This tutorial will guide you through the steps to get your kernel format using GitHub Actions.